Guerrero-Lasprilla v. Barr

 Guerrero-Lasprilla v.
-Barr, 589 U.S. ___ (2020), was a United States Supreme Court case.
-The question before the Court was, "Is a request for equitable tolling, as it applies to statutory motions to reopen, judicially reviewable as a question of law?"
+Barr, 589 U.S. ___ (2020), was a United States Supreme Court case in which the court held that The statutory phrase "questions of law" includes the application of a legal standard to facts when those facts are undisputed.

 Background

 When a non-citizen facing deportation has "committed certain crimes", allows judicial review only for "constitutional claims or questions of law".

 Pedro Pablo Guerrero-Lasprilla and Ruben Ovalles became removable from the United States upon conviction for drug crimes.
 The petitioners asked the board to reopen their removal proceedings after the 90-day time limit, and argued that the time limit should be equitably tolled.
 The board denied their requests, and the Fifth Circuit said the application of the due diligence standard was a question of fact.
 The petitioners disagreed; according to them, the underlying facts were not in dispute.

 The Supreme Court granted certiorari.
+The question before the Court was, "Is a request for equitable tolling, as it applies to statutory motions to reopen, judicially reviewable as a question of law?"

 Supreme Court

 Decision

 In a 7–2 decision written by Justice Breyer, the court ruled that the statutory phrase "questions of law" includes the application of a legal standard to facts when those facts are undisputed.
 The government argued that Congress intended to exclude mixed questions from judicial review.
 The court disagreed and concluding that the request for equitable tolling was judicially reviewable as a question of law, the court vacated and remanded the case.